 Don’t worry you do not have to take sides in order to reap the benefits of consuming less grains in favor of more plant-based alternatives.
 Whether you are trying to reduce inflammation, have blood sugar issues, want to lose weight, or are looking to get fiber without upping your carb intake, swapping out grains can be easy and painless: that is if you have delicious produce to swap it out with.

 We all know vegetables are important part of a healthy mind, body, and spirit.
 There is never a reason not to chow down on them.
 So why not use them as your grain replacements and reap the extra nutrients that come from eating vegetables?

 Whether you are going grain free or simply want to trade in a few dishes here and there, these three veggie swaps are worth considering:

 We cannot talk about going grain free without talking about the almighty cauliflower.
-Not only does it morph into rice, but it can also become the base for a grain less pizza crust, the mac to your cheese, or even a swap out for corn when meeting tortillas.
+Not only does it morph into rice, but it can also become the base for a grain-less pizza crust, the mac to your cheese, or even a swap out for corn when meeting tortillas.
 I mean c’mon, how can you not love its versatility!
 When trying to swap out grains this cruciferous beauty is the veggie to begin with.
 Not only is it delicious, but cauli rice has become so mainstream that it can be bought practically anywhere.
 There are so many ways to make cauliflower rice: from steam to fried, to dessert.
 If you are concerned about fiber (as most of us should be) then cauliflower is the way to go.
 A cup of cauliflower has two grams of fiber (versus 0.9 grams for white rice and 1.8 for brown rice) and five grams of total carbohydrates (26 and 23 for enriched white and brown rice respectively).
 Can’t argue with facts.
 Cauliflower for the nutritious win!